By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 In lubricant additives, detergents play a double role:

-Cleaning surfaces like pistons, valves, and cylinder walls.
+- Cleaning surfaces like pistons, valves, and cylinder walls.

-Protecting metal by neutralizing harmful acids.
+- Protecting metal by neutralizing harmful acids formed during combustion.

 3. Antioxidants